MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/customer360-overview-existing-challenges.md

 #### Customer profile

-This section provides the details about the customer like name of the customer or account, job, title, relationship type, city, category, relationship type, primary contact for the account and preferred channel of engagement.
+The **Customer profile** section provides details about the customer, such as the name of the customer or account, job, title, relationship type, city, category, relationship type, primary contact for the account, and preferred channel for engagement.

 #### Conversation summary